JamesPeralta/Self-Driving-Car/3D-Simulation/README.md

 # 3D Self-driving car simulation
 ---
+# Loading simulation scene
+ - To load the proper scene, open the project an unity and navigate to /Assets/Scenes/s1
+---
 # Special keyboard shortcuts
  - a: Slow down playback speed by 1
  - s: Speed up playback speed by 1